boschmotorsport/WinDarab/Math Functions.md

 WinDarab calculates the function at a specified minimum time interval.

 - WinDarab is able to perform a calculation only if sample positions are valid.
 As a result, WinDarab always searches for the sample separated from the previous sample by at least the specified value.
 It is therefore possible that the intervals vary – but they are always at least as big as the specified value.

+### Include Relevant Timestamps

+Some math channels work better if relevant timestamps are included to the math function.
+E.g. functions like “LapSigma” reset their result if a laptrigger is passed.
+However, values can be incorrect at the laptrigger boundary if this timestamp (exactly at laptrigger) isn’t included in the selected timeline.
+This new option ensures that the timestamps of the laptriggers are included in the math channels timeline and the math channel has a value at these positions.

+Note: The used math functions in a math formula control if relevant timestamps exist and which they are (an example is LapSigma which adds the timestamps of the laptriggers to the math channel).

 ### Computing Example